dcox01/CS229R_Project_Cox/README.md

 # CS229R_Project_Cox

 COMPSCI 229R: **Topics in Theoretical Computer Science: Biology and Complexity**.
-Spring 2021 Harvard
+Spring 2021 Harvard.

-Code for final project by Dan Cox
+Daniel H. Cox

-This respository contains a writeup and code for a CS299R Project done by Dan Cox for a class at Harvard Spring 2021.
+This respository contains a writeup and code for a project done by Dan Cox for a class CS299R at Harvard in the spring of 2021.
 The write up is a paper-like description of the project

 ## Contains: